nickmatsnev/ddd/posts/mr-robot-season-1/index.md

 Elliot is crying at home.

-## A mortgage
+### A mortgage

-**Mortgage** is a property you give to your creditor as security for debt on condition you’ll get it back as soon as you pay back.
+**A mortgage** is a property you give to your creditor as security for debt on the condition you’ll get it back as soon as you pay back.

 > That would erase all the debt we owe them.
 > Every record of every credit card, loan, and **mortgage** would be wiped clean.

 Elliot is talking to Mr. Robot on Ferris wheel.

-## Serendipitous
+### Serendipitous

 Means something that occurred or was discovered by chance in a happy or beneficial way.
 For example, if something profitable for you happened accidentally, without your action, it would be **serendipitous**.